-As of June 26, 2020, we had \$33.0 million in aggregate principal amount of debt outstanding under our credit facilities.
+As of June 26, 2020, we had \$33.0 million in aggregate principal amount of debt outstanding, which consisted of \$25.0 million of debt outstanding under the AML Revolver and \$8.0 million of debt outstanding under the AML Line of Credit.
+After giving effect to our entry into the Senior Secured Credit Facilities, our incurrence of \$325.0 million in aggregate principal amount of debt under the Term Loan Facility in connection with the Recapitalization, and the consummation of the Refinancing, we would have had \$325.0 million in aggregate principal amount of debt outstanding as of such date, and \$50.0 million of additional borrowings available under the Revolving Credit Facility.
+Following the consummation of this offering, after giving effect to our use approximately \$ million of the net proceeds to be received by us from this offering to repay borrowings under the Term Loan Facility, we expect the amount of debt outstanding under the Term Loan Facility will be \$ million.
 In order to service this indebtedness, and any additional indebtedness or other long-term obligations we may incur in the future, we need to generate sufficient levels of cash from our operating activities.
 Our ability to generate cash is subject, in part, to our ability to successfully execute our business strategy, as well as general economic, financial, competitive, regulatory and other factors beyond our control.
 We cannot assure you that our business will be able to generate sufficient levels of cash from operations or that future borrowings or other financings will be available to us in an amount sufficient to enable us to service our indebtedness and fund our other liquidity needs.
 To the extent we are required to use cash from operations or the proceeds of any future financing to service our indebtedness instead of funding working capital, capital expenditures or other general corporate purposes, we will be less able to plan for, or react to, changes in our business, industry and in the economy generally.
 This will place us at a competitive disadvantage compared to our competitors that have less indebtedness.

-In addition, the agreement governing the AML Revolver (as defined under "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Debt Obligations-AML Revolver") contains, and any agreements evidencing or governing other future indebtedness may also contain, certain covenants that limit AML's ability to engage in certain transactions that may be in our long-term best interests.
-Subject to certain limited exceptions, these covenants limit AML's ability to, among other things:
+In addition, the agreements governing the Senior Secured Credit Facilities contain, and any agreements evidencing or governing other future indebtedness may also contain, certain covenants that limit our and our restricted subsidiaries' ability to engage in certain transactions that may be in our long-term best interests.
+Subject to certain limited exceptions, these covenants limit our and our restricted subsidiaries' ability to, among other things: